h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - **Learn_rate**: [(GBM)](#GBM) Specify the learning rate.
 The range is 0.0 to 1.0 and the default is 0.1.

 - **Loss**: ([GBM](#GBM), [DL](#DL)) Select the loss function.
 For GBM, the options are auto, bernoulli, or none and the default is auto.
-For DL, the options are automatic, mean square, cross-entropy, huber, absolute, or none and the default value is MeanSquare.
+For DL, the options are Automatic, MeanSquare, CrossEntropy, Huber, Absolute, or None and the default value is Automatic.
 Absolute, MeanSquare, and Huber are applicable for regression or classification, while CrossEntropy is only applicable for classification.
-If you have outliers, select huber.
+Huber can improve for regression problems with outliers.

-- **Variable_importances**: ([GBM](#GBM), [DL](#DL)) Check this checkbox to compute variable importance.
+- **Variable_importances**: ([DL](#DL)) Check this checkbox to compute variable importance.
 This option is not selected by default.

 - **K**: [(K-Means)](#Kmeans), [(PCA)](#pca) For K-Means, specify the number of clusters.
 The K-Means default is 0.
 For PCA, specify the rank of matrix approximation.
 The PCA default is 1.